MONUSCO UN peacekeeping troops patrolling the area.

 The 2020 COE Working Group agreed on 48 recommendations.
 This is the highest number of recommendations ever agreed in a Working Group since the inception of the system in 1996 and almost double the number of recommendations agreed in the 2017 COE Working Group.
 The recommendations of the Working Group are contained in its report A/74/689.
 The General Assembly in its resolution 74/279 of 30 June 2020 endorsed the recommendations of the 2020 COE Working Group.

-The recommendations of the 2020 COE Working Group as endorsed by the General Assembly will be reflected in a new edition of the COE Manual.
-In accordance with General Assembly resolution 59/298, the 2020 version of the COE Manual will be distributed as a United Nations document in all six official languages.
+The recommendations of the 2020 COE Working Group as endorsed by the General Assembly are reflected in the new edition of the COE Manual.
+In accordance with General Assembly resolution 59/298, the 2020 version of the COE Manual has been distributed as a United Nations document in all six official languages under the symbol A/75/121.